All Collections

 Updated over a week ago

-Have you run into some trouble sending messages via SMS channel in Campaigns or Automation?
+Have you run into trouble sending messages via SMS in Campaigns or Automation?
 Continue reading this article to learn more about the most common troubleshooting scenarios with the SMS channel.

 Contents